tjoyner/ofvioletsandlicorice/chapter1.md

 "If he doesn't make it, come back and get the suitcase," Silvio shouted, shaking his head.

-"Warm Spring," answered Luciano, getting in the car.
+"Warm spring," answered Luciano, getting in the car.
 <br/><br/><br/>

 She was at the kitchen window, drying an espresso cup, when she saw a man emerge from the colors of the hazelnut trees.
 He came walking on all fours looking at the ground, like he'd lost something.
 Amalia was curious: the man had strong shoulders, a large, golden-brown head, wide hands and a prominent nose.